Knowledge Base & Context Sources¶

 │ 2.
 Resolve built-in variables (if enabled) │

 │ 3.
-Load variable sets from org → team → agent_type scopes │
+Load custom variables from org → team → agent_type scopes │

 │ 4.
 Merge variables (later scopes override earlier) │